Bones of an impressive romance

 Available on:

-Sally Cinnamon single (as b-side)
+Sally Cinnamon single (b-side)

 The Complete Stone Roses (2.40)